Jason2Brownlee/AuthoritySite/README.md

 # Authority Site Advice

-Advice on how to build, operate, and sell an authority website (niche site) by yourself (solopreneur).
+Resources and advice on how to build, operate, and sell an authority website (niche site) by yourself (solopreneur).

 <!-- section -->
 ## About